- When will the Summer Session 2021 course list be available?

 *No classes on Monday, May 31 or Monday, July 5

 - What do I do if the class I need is full?

 - Enrollment does fluctuate, so please keep checking back for openings in case another student has dropped the course.
-You can also write to the instructor asking for permission to enroll if the class is full.
+You can also submit permission to add requests via SIS.